HunterNick2/RAVEN-MD/README.md

 - Fork this repo by tapping  [here](https://github.com/HunterNick2/RAVEN-MD/fork)

-- Upload the creds.json that you received to the dreaded1 folder.
+- Upload the creds.json that you received to the session folder.

 - Connect your fork to any suitable cloud host and deploy.